 This is a tried and tested failproof whole wheat (atta) puri recipe.
-How to make poori is no secret mantra, all it requires is a bit of practice and patience.
-My detailed step-by-step guide will help you to make perfect puri from scratch at home.
+My detailed step-by-step guide will help you to make perfect poori each time.
+Be sure to watch the video!

 What is ‘Puri’?

-Puri or Poori is a deep-fried puffed up Indian bread made with whole wheat flour (atta), salt, water, and oil.
-They are the most popular Indian side-dish to accompany curries.
+Puri or Poori is a deep-fried puffed-up Indian bread made with whole wheat flour (atta), salt, water, and oil.
+They are the most popular Indian side dish to accompany curries and gravy dishes.

 Puri is always considered symbolic of the festive Indian meal.
 There is a kind of unsaid indulgence involved when we talk about poori.

-Poori and Bhatura, both are deep-fried puffed up Indian bread.
-But poori is made with whole wheat flour and smaller in size.
+Poori and Bhatura, are both deep-fried puffed-up Indian bread.
+But poori is made with whole wheat flour and is smaller in size.

 Whereas, Bhatura is made with an all-purpose flour fermented dough.
 It is of a big melon size and much thicker than a poori.